GCX-HCI/grandcentrix-flutter-matter-plugin/README.md

     // The extension is launched in response to `MatterAddDeviceRequest.perform()` and this class is the entry point
     // for the extension operations.
     class RequestHandler: MatterAddDeviceExtensionRequestHandler {

+        // IMPORTANT!
+Change the paramter appGroup to your App Group!
+See the README for setup! private var userDefaultsService =  UserDefaultsService(appGroup: "group.example.flutterMatterExample")

         private var deviceCommissioningCheckedThrowingContinuation: CheckedContinuation<Bool, Error>?